12 May Common Kitchen Design Mistakes

 - Furniture: 40% Depending on individual preferences and spec, this could include lighting, flooring and tiles.

-So if your budget is £20,000, the VAT will be £2,000 and the furniture will come to circa £12,000, leaving £6,000 for the remaining elements.
+So if your budget is £20,000, the VAT will be £4,000, fitting will come to £2,000 and the furniture will come to circa £8,000, leaving £6,000 for the remaining elements.
 To come in on budget, you’ll have to make considered choices with your designer on worktop material and appliances.
-This is entirely achievable.
+Keeping within your budget is entirely achievable.
 Coming in on budget doesn’t have to mean a compromise on aesthetics but it might mean making different choices.
 For example, choosing a simpler kitchen design, changing your appliance spec or taking advice on different worktop materials to ensure you come in on budget.

 We really recommend having frank discussions with your designer throughout the process to ensure you get the spec you want and finish on a budget you are comfortable with.
 There are always design solutions and alternative materials to consider to achieve the look you want, without feeling your budget is spiralling out of control.